 Lessons From Ronald Reagan

-That evening as I sat in a matatu on my way home from the United States Embassy library where I had borrowed the biography I have told you about in the caption of the photo above, I found myself admiring the book's cover-page photo of Ronald Reagan walking on a cloister that looked like one of those no-visitors-beyond-this-point corridors.
+That evening as I sat in a matatu on my way home from the United States Embassy library where I had borrowed Margot Morell's Reagan's Journey: Lessons From a Remarkable Career, I found myself admiring the book's cover-page photo of Ronald Reagan walking on a cloister that looked like one of those no-visitors-beyond-this-point corridors.
 I was acting like some high school teenagers who drool over photos of Hollywood movie stars.

-And that biography sparked an interest in me to read more on the life and times of Ronald Reagan.
-So much that I googled his quotes and learnt more about him in a 2004 Time magazine commemorative issue of Ronald Reagan after he passed on at a good old age of 93.
+And that delightful book sparked in me an interest to read more on the life and times of Ronald Reagan.
+I googled his quotes and learnt more about him in a 2004 Time magazine that discussed about his life after he passed on at a good old age of 93.

 Having now learnt much about Reagan, I have been able to glean the following qualities that made him a great president and a good family-man: optimism, faith in God, sense of humour, love for mankind, kindness and a romantic nature.
 Let me briefly discuss each of those qualities.

 On his optimism and faith in God, Reagan believed deeply in the Bible as the inerrant Word of God.
 So deep was his faith that he never took off in a plane without uttering a prayer.
 And he believed that God has a purpose for everyone; that we might know that purpose now but eventually we will know.
-That kind of deep faith in God accounted for his optimism because he never saw things darkly; he believed everything happens for a reason.
+That kind of deep faith in God accounted for his optimism; he never saw things darkly and he believed everything happens for a reason.

 Like when he was almost killed in 1981 by a would-have-been assassin, Reagan prayed in the hospital where he was admitted.
 A friend visited him in that hospital and told him, "Reagan, God was certainly on your side that day you were shot."
 To which Reagan replied, "Yes I know, and I have made up my mind that all the days I have left belong to Him."